 A lot of the items in the workplace are made of plastic but don’t have to be.
 If you’re a clothes shop, look at the clothes hangers you use.
 Are they plastic?
 Would wooden ones be just as effective?
 If you’re in an office, can you start using wooden highlighters instead of plastic ones?
 There are numerous small changes that can be made, which, small as they seem, do add up to a lot less plastic in your building.

 Cutting down on plastic is an easy thing to do, it’s all about changing small habits and reminding yourself to use the alternatives.
 Once you learn, the differences are quite substantial for no real added effort.
-Computer IT Disposal Ltd is about to reduce your footprint.
+Mora Recycle Ltd is about to reduce your footprint.
 Contact us today.